Appointments

 Appointment System

-The doctors hold surgeries in the mornings between 09:00 and 11:00 and in the afternoon either from 14:00 to 16:00 or 16:00 to 18:00.
+The doctors hold surgeries in the mornings and afternoons each day.
 We endeavour to have at least two doctors on duty on the later surgery to cater for those patients who work.
 One doctor is appointed ‘duty doctor’ each day and he/she will see all emergency and extreme cases on the day.

-If eConsult is not an option for you, an appointment can be made either by calling into the surgery during opening hours, or telephoning 01375 800450 Monday to Friday between 09:00 and 12:30 or 13:30 and 18:00.
+If eConsult is not an option for you, an appointment can be made either by calling into the surgery during opening hours, or telephoning 01375 800450 Monday to Friday between 9am and 2pm Emergancies only can still contact the surgery after 2pm.
 At busy times, especially in the mornings, there may be a delay before your call is answered due to the telephone lines all being engaged.
 Please be patient and try again later.
-Appointments can be arranged up to 10 working days in advance, and the receptionist may ask you if you are able to see other clinicians rather than the doctor to assist your medical needs.
-You can also book an appointment by registering for on-line services.
-Ask reception for details.
+Our Care Navigators will ask for a brief description of your condition and complete an eLite request on your behalf for the GP to assess, it is intended to help direct you to be seen by the most appropriate person.

 GP Extended Hours